Frequently Asked Questions

 By way of awesome code magic, we will be pulling your zip code data into our system, so that we can display your story(ies) on our interactive map.
 Feeling concerned?
 Safety is a top priority for the PBS American Portrait team and we will never share your exact location.

-There are a few places on the site where you can add your story.
+Once logged in, there are a few places on the site where you can Share a Story.

 From the Homepage:

-- When you click on the button to add your story, you'll see a list of prompts.
+- When you click on the button to Share a Story, you'll be taken to the Onboarding page.

-- Choose the prompt you'd like to use.
+- You'll be shown a list of Prompts to respond to, choose the prompt you'd like to use.

 From a prompt band (Choose this option to respond to a particular prompt):

-- At the end of the prompt sentence you'll notice a plus sign (+) in the upper right corner.
+- At the end of the prompt sentence you'll notice a plus sign (+) in the lower right corner.

-- Tap the (+) and select the type of media you want to use for your submission.
+- Tap the (+) and create a response to your prompt.

 From the Account page: